William B. Greene Jr., School of Business & Technology

 - have acquired leadership and management skills that are necessary for the successful planning, implementation, and control of the business enterprise, all rooted in a foundation of ethical and moral principles.

 Students planning to become certified public accountants should be aware that many states have made substantial changes in their educational requirements for persons desiring a CPA Certificate.
 These requirements vary in their specific requirements from state to state but must be met before the applicant’s first sitting for the Uniform CPA Examination.
 Students should check the exact requirements for the particular state in which they intend to seek certification.
 For example, the State of Tennessee requires a total of 150 semester hours, which is an additional 22 semester hours beyond the 128 needed for a bachelor’s degree at Milligan University.
 Students intending to become certified public accountants are encouraged to consult with their advisers early in their college career.

-Milligan University is a Candidate for Accreditation with the Accreditation Council for Business Schools and Programs.
+Milligan University’s business programs are accredited by the Accreditation Council for Business Schools and Programs.
 Contact the ACBSP at 11520 West 119th Street, Overland Park, KS 66213 or call 913-339-9356 for questions about Milligan University’s membership.

 View all details and course requirements for this program in the Milligan University Catalog (link below).
 The Milligan University academic catalog is the official, authoritative source for all academic requirements and policies.
 Any discrepancies in curricular requirements from other sources will default to the Catalog.